rahra/libhpxml/README.md

 ### Initialization

-libhpxml provides a set of functions and structures. `hpx_ctrl_t` is a control structure which contains all relevant information for a XML stream.
+libhpxml provides a set of functions and structures. `hpx_ctrl_t` is a control structure which contains all relevant information for the XML stream.
 The contents of the structure are used internally by the library and should not be modified in any way.
 The structure is initialized with a call to `hpx_init()` and must be freed again with `hpx_free()`.
 Note that `hpx_free()` will not close the